 It’s never too late to change your eating habits and improve the way you feel.
 Eating a well-balanced diet can lower your risk of developing chronic health conditions as you get older so that you can live longer and remain stronger.

-Not only does eating a considered diet keep your body strong, it enhances your mind.
+Not only does eating a considered diet keep your body strong, but it enhances your mind.
 Eating food rich in omega-3 fatty acids such as nuts and oily fish can improve concentration and decrease the risk of diseases such as Dementia.
 Eating well also makes you feel better in yourself, giving you more energy and boosting your mood.

 - 65% more GP visits